 The purchase of securities provides the Group with a diversified source of investment income from the assets held for liquidity management purposes.
-Purchased securities (also called Asset-Backed-Securities) are those whose income payments and hence value are derived from and collateralised by a specified pool of underlying assets.
+Purchased securitisation positions (also called Asset-Backed-Securities) are those whose income payments and hence value are derived from and collateralised by a specified pool of underlying assets.

 Investment in purchased securitisation positions is undertaken within a clearly defined credit risk policy.
 Market risk is monitored in accordance with the Group's Market Risk policy.
-Liquidity risk is managed on a Groupwide basis, in accordance with the Liquidity Policy and ILAAP.
+Liquidity risk is managed in accordance with the Liquidity Policy and ILAAP.